 Common Law Marriage

 Colorado is one of a handful of states which recognizes the legal concept of “common law marriage.”
 Unlike the traditional marriage, with the formality of a ceremony and filing of a marriage license, a common law marriage is based on the intentions and conduct of the parties.
 Like a traditional marriage, when it comes time to end the common law marriage, the same rights, laws, rules and procedures apply.
 However, with this type of marriage, there comes additional facets of the litigation, with the first step being either proving or disproving the existence of the marriage.
-The Denver divorce attorneys at Plog & Stein, P.C. have decades of combined experience advocating for clients in dissolution of marriage cases, including those tied into common law.
+The Denver divorce lawyers at Plog & Stein, P.C. have decades of combined experience advocating for clients in dissolution of marriage cases, including those tied into common law.

 Understanding Common Law Marriage